Last updated: July 1, 2026

 What is the biggest mistake travelers make with museum passes?

 Buying the pass before confirming that the sites they most want to visit are actually included.
-Eiffel Tower, Anne Frank House, Vatican Museums, and many famous landmark tickets are exactly the kind of attractions travelers wrongly assume are bundled.
+Eiffel Tower, Anne Frank House, Vatican Museums, and many famous landmark tickets are exactly the attractions travelers wrongly assume are bundled.
 Check the live inclusion and exclusion list on the official pass website before purchasing.

 Are museum passes worth it for families?

 Calculate carefully.
 Children and young adults often qualify for free or reduced entry at major European museums, especially at national institutions.
-A family pass that only covers adults may deliver better value than a full family bundle.
+A family pass that covers only adults may deliver better value than a full family bundle.
 Check whether the child discount already applies at each site independently before buying a grouped family pass.